adamnicholson/kyew/README.md

 Small queue package to make asynchronously processing tasks in PHP simple.

+> This library is very much a work in progress prototype.
+I'd strongly suggest testing thoroughly before production use.

 Tasks are put into a Redis queue, which are then executed by individual PHP processes.
 The queue workers can either be manually created using the daemon, or can be automatically started when required.

 Requirements